How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Texas?

 Texas caps interest at 10-18% depending on loan type.
-Charging above the legal limit is usury - in Texas, the penalty is: triple interest or $2,000 penalty.
+Charging above the legal limit is usury - in Texas, the penalty is: greater of three times the excess or up to $2,000 (tex. fin. code 305.001); charging more than twice the authorized rate also forfeits the principal (305.002).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Texas?